What is a CASA volunteer?

 Are volunteers really important to the court and child welfare process?

 Yes.
-Judges depend on CASA volunteers to help keep them better informed about each child's case.
-They want CASA volunteers on every case in their courts, but currently, Dallas CASA is able to serve only two out of every five children who need CASA volunteers.
+Judges depend on CASA volunteers to help keep them better informed about each child’s case.
+They want CASA volunteers on every case in their courts, but currently, Dallas CASA is able to serve only half of the children who need CASA volunteers.
 There is a child waiting for your help.

 What kind of person is a CASA volunteer?